-VLO onerous effects results tables can be re-displayed for all influences at any time by selecting the View table results... context menu for a Review.
-A table for a single particular influence can be created by double-clicking on the relevant onerous results table entry in the Analyses Review.
+VLO onerous effects results tables can be re-displayed for all influences at any time by selecting the View table results... context menu for a Results vLO Run entry in the Analyses Treeview.
+A table for a single particular influence can be created by double-clicking on the relevant onerous results table entry in the Analyses review.